 Answer: Political communication concerns the creation and exchange of ideas and opinions between citizens, public officials, political institutions, and related entities, such as the media.
-It includes discourse throughout the political process in local, state, national, and international political systems, as well as how political information can be leveraged for political gain or to achieve political goals.
-Individuals with an education in political communication might work in political consulting, foreign service, market research, public relations, journalism and digital media, community organization, lobbying, political campaigning, or other related fields.
+It includes discourse throughout the political process in local, state, national, and international political systems, as well as how information and rhetoric can be leveraged for political gain or to achieve political goals.
+Individuals with a bachelor’s and/or a master’s in political communication might work in political consulting, foreign service, market research, public relations, journalism and digital media, community organization, lobbying, political campaigning, or other related fields.

 At its most basic, political communication is the dialogue between political organizations (e.g. political parties), political actors (e.g. elected officials), the media, and private citizens.
 It is an interdisciplinary field that blends the social sciences, strategic communication, and media studies with politics and government.
-Political communication techniques and strategies allow policy advocates, public relations officers, speechwriters, campaign executives, political consultants, political marketers, elected officials and other political professionals to create, shape, and distribute messages that can influence the political process.
-Political messaging can take many forms, including speechwriting, social and online media, television and radio, interpersonal communication between candidates and prospective voters, policy studies, press releases, and more.
+Political communication techniques and strategies allow policy advocates, public relations officers, speechwriters, campaign executives, political consultants, political marketers, elected officials, and other political professionals to create, shape, and distribute messages that can influence the political process.
+Political messaging can take many forms, including speechwriting, social and online media, television and radio, written laws and regulations, policy proposals, policy studies, interpersonal communication between candidates and prospective voters, press releases, and more.

 Additionally, political communication is also a field of research in academia.
 Professionals in this area study the relationship between the three processes of political communication: production (how messages are developed and transmitted), content (what is contained in each message), and effect (how messages are received and interpreted).
-For example, political communication scholars might examine how governments justify accessing and recording private citizen’s online personal information (e.g. ISP addresses) as a form of mass communication monitoring, or how social media is blurring the boundaries of private and public communication regarding political beliefs and attitudes.
-Another potential avenue of inquiry might be the relationship between speeches made by politicians regarding job development or educational system improvements and their influence on certain populations of voters
+For example, political communication scholars might examine how governments justify accessing and recording private citizen’s online personal information (e.g., ISP addresses) as a form of mass communication monitoring, or how social media is blurring the boundaries of private and public communication regarding political beliefs and attitudes.
+Other potential avenues of inquiry might include the relationship between speeches made by politicians regarding job development or educational system improvements and their influence on certain populations of voters, and the impact of political keywords or key phrases in shaping public sentiment and voting outcomes.

 Master’s in Political Communication Programs